-Wizard of Oz’s last living munchkin dead at 98
+Wizard of Oz’s last living adult munchkin dead at 98

-The last surviving munchkin from “Wizard of Oz” has died at age 98, according to reports.
+The last surviving adult munchkin from “Wizard of Oz” has died at age 98, according to reports.

 TMZ reports that Jerry Maren died more than a week ago at a San Diego nursing care facility.
 His funeral was held over the weekend in Hollywood.